SkylineCommunications/dataminer-docs/connector-help/connector_help/AM_Networks_BridgePort_General_Platform.md

 This page contains information regarding the amplifiers connected to the device.
 This information is shown in the **HMTS Device Table**.

-On this page, you can also import a .csv file with the name, type and view of the amplifiers, so that this infomation does not need to be set manually for every amplifier in the table.
+On this page, you can also import a .csv file with the name, type and view of the amplifiers, so that this information does not need to be set manually for every amplifier in the table.
 The import file should have the following format:

 > Community String (IDX);Element Name;Node Type;View
 >